-Tired of reading about far off places and never going anywhere yourself?
-Make literature come alive by going on a trip with the Department of English.
-Recently, students have gone to England and Ireland, allowing them to see the ruins of Tintern Abbey, Jane Austen’s home in Bath, literary Dublin, and the Book of Kells for themselves.
-Some students have stayed a little closer to home, making pilgrimages to Willa Cather’s home in Red Cloud, Nebraska or visiting area war memorials.
-Where will your passion for literature take you?
+Deepen your understanding of literature and culture by going on a trip with the Department of English.
+Recently, students have gone to England and Ireland, where they saw the ruins of Tintern Abbey, Jane Austen’s home in Bath, literary Dublin, and the Book of Kells.
+Others have traveled in-country to places such as Willa Cather’s childhood home in Red Cloud, Nebraska.